 Indicates whether it is possible to further redefine a RedefinableElement.
 If the value is true, then it is not possible to further redefine the RedefinableElement.
-Note that this property is preserved through package merge operations; that is, the capability to redefine a RedefinableElement (i.e., isLeaf=false) must be preserved in the resulting RedefinableElement of a package merge operation where a RedefinableElement with isLeaf=false is merged with a matching RedefinableElement with isLeaf=false.
+Note that this property is preserved through package merge operations; that is, the capability to redefine a RedefinableElement (i.e., isLeaf=false) must be preserved in the resulting RedefinableElement of a package merge operation where a RedefinableElement with isLeaf=false is merged with a matching RedefinableElement with isLeaf=true: the resulting RedefinableElement will have isLeaf=false.
 Default value is false.

-/redefinedElement: RedefinableElement[]
+• /redefinedElement: RedefinableElement[]